STP's Grants and Awards Programs

-The Conference Speaker Grant Program (deadlines: April 1 and October 1) provides support to teaching conferences or pre-conferences to fund speakers related to the teaching of psychology, and is open to any gathering of psychology teachers from 4-year colleges and universities, 2-year colleges, or high schools.
+The Conference Presenter Grant Program (deadlines: April 1 and October 1) provides support to teaching conferences or pre-conferences to fund presenters related to the teaching of psychology, and is open to any gathering of psychology teachers from 4-year colleges and universities, 2-year colleges, or high schools.

 Scholarship of Teaching and Learning (SoTL) Research Grants (deadline: November 1) provide financial support to researchers for projects that have a high probability of producing a product that will be presented and/or published in a peer-reviewed outlet in a timely matter.
 Projects in any phase of development are eligible for funding.

 The Society also hosts an annual Scholarship of Teaching and Learning (SoTL) Workshop (deadline: May 31) held concurrently during the Annual Conference on Teaching, for faculty and graduate students who would like to accomplish developing and/or writing a SoTL project.
 Participants receive guidance from an experienced mentor and consult with both statistical and publication experts.
 The ultimate goal is to contribute to research on teaching and learning, and participants gain support in how to design a study, analyze learning data, and/or writing a complete manuscript.